johnb254/image-processing-service/project-planning/project-outline.md

 The backend will require users to have a valid JWT token to access the data.
 It will be my first time working on the security aspect of endpoints as well.

+### Testing
+Frontend tests will occur through manual testing.
+Meanwhile API calls will be tested in a combination of manual tests using Postman and automated integration testing using Github Actions.
+I have limited experience using Github Actions, but learning is what we're doing this for.